 g) When signing up for workshops or events

 From time to time we offer you an opportunity to register for a workshop or event via a form provided on our website.
 It is necessary to provide a valid e-mail address, so that we can register your participation using this personal data.
 Further details such as title, first name, last name and company affiliation are also required for this registration in order to provide you with a confirmation of registration and event-related documents.
 The user data required for event registration is stored in the EIZO content management system.
 The service provider of the EIZO content management system is the company TWT reality bytes, Cologne, Germany.

 The data will not be transmitted to any other third parties.
 The user data will be deleted after the event.

 h) For development projects of the EIZO website or its further presence on the social web

 The EIZO website is constantly evolving.
 In order to realise these developments, EIZO commissions external service providers who require unrestricted access to the EIZO website including the Web server when delivering innovative features.
 These service providers are TWT reality bytes GmbH, Cologne, Germany, TYPO3 Büro rené gandia lopez, Erkrath, Germany, managedhosting.de GmbH, Berlin, Germany.
-In addition, the consulting company 1-2-social, Munich, Germany, is involved in managing the social websites of EIZO.
 In these operations, there is usually no need for the aforementioned companies to access and process personal data located in the EIZO systems.
 However, in some development projects, existing personal data may be migrated or moved by such third parties in the system installations.
 Any further use is excluded.